 Quink shook his head slowly, his gaze severe.
 The cottage grew silent again as the three women considered the proposal.

 “In return,” Gloriana spoke up, “you will tell us what you know of the shield?”

 “I will.
 I think you are qualified for this work.
 It is, in essence, what you have most recently finished doing under your own impetus—or at village request—some near miles from here.”

 “I took no census,” Quink shrugged.

-Elf, half-elf, and human woman consulted one another silently with a glance.
+Warrior, alchemist, and oracle and human woman consulted one another with a silent glance.

 “Very well,” Abby said.